You are here because you wish for a change.

 The radiant heat of an Infrared Sauna has the ability to penetrate to a depth of over 15 inches, warming the body to a much greater degree than the conventional sauna.

 You can book your private infrared sauna session by phone or through the Mind Body Online website or App.
 Shower facilities are available.
+For more information, please visit our Infrared Sauna page.

 Do you have any Yoga type classes?

-We offer an all level Yoga Tune-Up group class, which utilises scientific approach to movement, with a yogic perspective.
+We offer an all level Yoga Tune-Up group class, which utilizes scientific approach to movement, with a yogic perspective.
 In this class,therapy balls are used to help release and activate the tissues and muscles that will be focused on during class.
 The class then progresses to use classical yoga poses and specially designed exercises to strengthen muscles and joints through proper alignment and muscular engagement.

 You can do drop-in classes to complement your regular practice or purchase a package.